Change or relocate a water and/or wastewater connection

 After the technical assessment, we will send you a quote based on your requirements.
 Once you accept this quote, we will invoice you for all charges.

-For more information on the costs, see our non-domestic water, wastewater and other charges.
+For more information on the costs, see our commercial water, wastewater and other charges.

 Our contractors will do the work.
 Please note they will not carry out any private plumbing on your side of the point of supply.

 Before work can begin, we will review and approve your plans.

 You will need to engage an approved contractor to do this work.
 Please be aware that you may need to complete a compliance statement (CS3) after the job is done.
 Learn more: Connecting wastewater pipes